Inspection outcome: Standards met

 Pharmacy context

 This pharmacy is located within a parade of shops in a residential area of East London.
 The pharmacy mainly serves the local community.
-It dispenses NHS prescriptions received electronically and private prescriptions generated by external prescribers as well as its own pharmacist independent prescriber.
-It also provides a travel vaccine service.
-This is the pharmacy’s first inspection since registering.
+It dispenses NHS prescriptions received electronically, and private prescriptions generated by external prescribers.
+It also provides travel vaccines and weight loss medicines via Patient Group Directions.

 Inspection summary findings